xuyungang/GLiMMPS_pipeline/README.md

 ### 2.3 Genotypes (vcf files) download and processin
 **(1) Download vcf files**: run `vcfDownloader.sh` to download the vcf files from 1000 Genome.

 **(2) convert the vcf files to .tped and .tmap**: The downstream sQTL analysis will use genotypes from `plink` formatted files with each chromosome in one file.
 Run `vcf2plink.sh` to get the formatted files from vcf files.
+Output files will be in **SNPs_plink/**.
 ## 3. Run GLiMMPs pipeline
 ### 3.1 Obtai the junction read counts for all possible alternative splicing events in the population
 **(1) Get all possible alternative splicing (AS) events in the population.**